 Subjects of note

 The developer will consider all other valued components described in Section 7 as subjects of note.
 Every issue identified in this Terms of Reference requires a sufficient analysis to demonstrate whether the development is likely to cause significant adverse impacts.
-These subjects of note need to be considered by GNWT but are of lower priority than the key lines of inquiry.
+These subjects of note need to be considered by the developer but are of lower priority than the key lines of inquiry.

 Geographic scope